MattScuteri/self-driving-car/README.md

 `python3 drive_controller.py demo_learn`

 This will train the neural network using the previously acquired training data and begin to run the program.
 As in the above instance, line 143 can be commented out in `drive_controller.py` to skip the training step.

+### Running with an Arduino prototype
+In the root directory, run the command:

+`python3 drive_controller.py edge`

+This will run the prototype using edge detection, while saving training data.
+To terminate the program, press `q`.
+Run this command several more times in order to acquire enough training data to adequately train the neural network.

+Once enough training data is acquired, run the command:

+`python3 drive_controller.py learned`

+This will use the previously acquired training data to build the CNN model.
+After training, the prototype will begin to run using the trained model.
+Press `q` to terminate the program.
+After the model is trained, line 71 in `neural_network.py` can be commented out to skip the training step.

 Sample Video: